And they're even more fascinating now when seen through the lens of our Sages.

 To save themselves from the shame of an out-of-wedlock pregnancy, these pregnant single women were given drugs to induce abortion.

-(Modern society thinks it's so smart to have invented a pill to induce abortion, but people already invented that thousands of years ago.)
+(Modern society credits itself with the invention of a pill to induce abortion, but Torah commentaries show people already invented it thousands of years ago.)

 So in addition to reading the verse as "the Nefilim were in the land," the Me'am Lo'ez reads it as "the aborted infants were in the earth": "The earth was literally filled with them."